vuejs/v2.vuejs.org/src/v2/guide/index.md

 <div class="scrimba"><a href="https://scrimba.com/p/pXKqta/cQ3QVcr" target="_blank" rel="noopener noreferrer">Try this lesson on Scrimba</a></div>

-At the core of Vue.js is a system that enables us to declaratively render data to the DOM using straightforward template syntax:
+At the core of Vue.js is a system that enables you to _declaratively_ render data to the DOM, using a straightforward template syntax:

 ``` html
 <div id="app">